souhil25/any-llm/README.md

 - **[AISuite](https://github.com/andrewyng/aisuite/issues)**: Offers a clean, modular approach but lacks active maintenance, comprehensive testing, and modern Python typing standards.
 - **[Framework-specific solutions](https://github.com/agno-agi/agno/tree/main/libs/agno/agno/models)**: Some agent frameworks either depend on LiteLLM or implement their own provider integrations, creating fragmentation
 - **[Proxy Only Solutions](https://openrouter.ai/)**: solutions like [OpenRouter](https://openrouter.ai/) and [Portkey](https://github.com/Portkey-AI/portkey-python-sdk) require a hosted proxy to serve as the interface between your code and the LLM provider.

-**Our Approach:**

-`any-llm` fills the gap by providing a simple, well-maintained interface that:
-- **Leverages official provider SDKs** when available, reducing maintenance burden and ensuring compatibility
-- **Stays framework-agnostic** so it can be used across different projects and use cases
-- **Provides active maintenance** we support this in our product ([any-agent](https://github.com/mozilla-ai/any-agent)) so we're motivated to maintain it.
-- **No Proxy or Gateway server required** so you don't need to deal with setting up any other service to talk to whichever LLM provider you need.

 ## Quickstart